zxllxz2/continual_learning/README.md

 # Continual Learning - MINT Lab
 This is the temporary version of the continual-learning website of MINT Lab at Vanderbilt University.

-Link to the temporary website: https://zxllxz2.github.io/continual_learning/
+Link to the temporary website: <a href="https://zxllxz2.github.io/continual_learning/" target="_blank">MINT Lab Continual Learning</a>